danielrosehill/What-Reqs-Scanner/README.md

 # Requirements Scanner

-Stop creating countless single-use Python virtual environments.
-Use this tool to identify your most common package dependencies and create a few reusable environments instead.

-## The Problem

-Many Python developers end up with dozens of project-specific virtual environments, each containing largely the same packages.
-This leads to:

-- Wasted disk space with duplicate packages across environments
-- Slower environment creation and setup times
-- Difficulty maintaining consistent package versions across projects
-- Environment sprawl that's hard to manage
+A tool for analyzing Python package dependencies across multiple repositories to identify common packages and inform environment management decisions.

-## The Solution
+## Overview

-Requirements Scanner recursively analyzes all `requirements.txt` files across your repositories, identifies patterns in your package usage, and shows you which packages you use most frequently.
-With this information, you can create a few well-designed reusable environments that serve multiple projects instead of creating bespoke environments for each one.
+Requirements Scanner recursively analyzes `requirements.txt` files across your repositories and generates frequency reports showing which packages appear most often.
+This data can inform decisions about creating shared or reusable Python environments.

-## Why This Matters
+## Features

-When you discover that 15 of your 20 projects all use `requests`, `numpy`, and `pytest`, you realize you don't need 15 separate environments with these same packages.
-You need one solid base environment that all these projects can share.
-The scanner reveals these patterns by:

-- **Frequency Analysis**: Shows which packages appear in most of your projects
+- **Frequency Analysis**: Counts package occurrences across all requirements files
-- **Version Tracking**: Identifies if you're consistently using similar versions (or if there's version fragmentation)
+- **Version Tracking**: Records version specifications for each package
-- **Data-Driven Decisions**: Takes the guesswork out of environment design
+- **Pattern Identification**: Identifies commonly used packages across projects

 ## How It Works